 The academic section of your training is likely to include all of the theory and procedural-type information that is found in the certification examination.
 With regards to the internship segment of the course, this is where pupils get hands-on experience in a functioning pharmacy environment.

-Step 4: Pass the PTCE or ExCPT Certification Exam
+Step 4: Pass the PTCE or ExCPT Certification Exam in SD

 There are two nationally-recognized pharmacy technician certification examinations – the PTCE and ExCPT.
 You must complete a program accredited by the PTAC to be permitted to sit for either of these examinations.
 A passing mark on either examination will award you the distinction Certified Pharmacy Technician (CPhT).